ldkngan/SQL_Marketing_Analytics/README.md

 ## SQL Queries & Results

 ### Q1.
 Total visits, pageviews, and transactions in **January–March 2017**
+The purpose of this query is to evaluate the **overall website performance trend in Q1 2017** by calculating key e-commerce and user behavior metrics on a monthly basis: **visits, pageviews, and transactions**.

+This analysis aims to:
+- Track **month-over-month growth** from January to March 2017.
+- Assess whether **traffic and user engagement are increasing alongside transactions**.
+- Establish a **baseline view of business performance** before deeper analysis by traffic source, user type, and conversion funnel.

+In short, this query provides a high-level snapshot of traffic growth and revenue activity, serving as the foundation for subsequent, more detailed analyses in the project.

 ```sql
 SELECT
   FORMAT_DATE('%Y%m', PARSE_DATE('%Y%m%d', date)) AS month